tinacms/tina.io/content/blog/a-b-test-with-tina.md

 ### Adding the `home-b` page.

-We need to add a home-b page to our application that we described in our a/b testing variant.
-To do that click pages on the left-hand side of the admin.
-Select the `Create New` button and give the filename `home-b` and add content to the page.
+We need to add a home-b page to our application described in our a/b testing variant.
+To do that, click pages on the left-hand side of the admin.
+Next, select the `Create New` button and give the filename `home-b` and add content to the page.

 We are now ready to create the code that will power our variant decisions.